 - "A multi-service, multi-national, air combat training exercise sponsored by the Pacific Air Forces of the US Air Force" - Began in 1976 in the Philippines as "Cope Thunder", and moved to Eielson Air Force Base (AFB) in Alaska in 1992.
-Renamed "Red Flag Alaska" in 2006. - While "the main objective of the exercise has been to improve the ability of aircrew to handle high-stress combat situations", the aim has expanded to "overwhelm the senses with combat simulations", according to Lt Col Reggie Smith of the 353rd Combat Training Squadron (CTS). - The 2016 series of field training exercises concluded on 19 August, 2016.349
+Renamed "Red Flag Alaska" in 2006. - While "the main objective of the exercise has been to improve the ability of aircrew to handle high-stress combat situations", the aim has expanded to "overwhelm the senses with combat simulations", according to Lt Col Reggie Smith of the 353rd Combat Training Squadron (CTS). - Exercises occur up to four times per year, with the 2017 series of field training exercises concluding on 11 August 2017.417